AMReX-Astro/Castro/Docs/source/rp_intro.rst

-The next columns are optional, but you need to fill in all of the information up to and including any of the optional columns you need (e.g., if you are going to provide the fortran name, you also need to provide "need in Fortran?" and "ifdef".
+The next columns are optional, but you need to fill in all of the information up to and including any of the optional columns you need (e.g., if you are going to provide "need in Fortran?" and "ifdef").

   * `need in Fortran?` is ``y`` if the runtime parameter should be made available in Fortran (through ``meth_params_module``).